 The financial reporting dates of the associates, joint ventures and the Parent Company are identical, except for Synergia Human Capital Solutions, Inc. (Synergia) and Global Resource for Outsourced Workers, Inc. (GROW) which have December 31 as financial reporting date, and the associates' and joint ventures' accounting policies conform to those used by the Group for like transactions and events in similar circumstances.
-Adjustments are made for the Group's share in the effects of significant transactions or events that occur between the financial reporting date of the above-mentioned associates and joint ventures and the financial reporting date of the Group's consolidated financial statements.
+Adjustments are made for the Group's share in the effects of significant transactions or events that occur between the financial reporting date of the Broup's consolidated financial statements.